-Due to the current lockdown situation, businesses have been forced to work from home.
-This has left many team managers pulling their hair out at the thought of managing their team remotely.
+Working from a remote setting has become an increasingly popular concept since the pandemic.
+Although working from home has become the norm for some, many team managers are still left scratching their heads tying to manage their team remotely.
 Although daunting at first, a little research and preperation can go a long way to put you and your team on the path to success.

 This blog is one of three posts that will be covering how to manage yourself, your team, and your recruitment process while working from home.